php-dev-br/laravel-doc-pt-br/collections.md

     // false

-If the collection is empty, the `every` method will return true:
+If the collection is empty, `every` will return true:

     $collection = collect([]);